dart-lang/site-www/src/resources/dartpad-best-practices.md

 <div class="col-lg-8 col-md-8 col-sm" markdown="1">

-A traditional tutorial provides learners with step-by-step instructions and static code snippets in order to complete a software development task.
+A traditional tutorial provides learners with step-by-step instructions and static code snippets aimed at helping the learner to complete a software development task.

 DartPad enables learners to test their knowledge by running example code and by completing exercises as they go through the steps in the tutorial.

-Coding tutorials are sometimes referred to as codelabs.
+Coding tutorials are sometimes referred to as _codelabs._

 ## What you'll learn from this guide

 * Design principles for interactive tutorials
 * Ways of using DartPad in tutorials
 * Case study: DartPad in a Google tutorial

 </div>
 <div class="col-lg-4 col-md-4 col-sm" markdown="1">